AIxSIM/GDP_AAILAB/README.md

 # GDP_AAILAB

-This is the code that is being complemented in AAILAB in SyntheticData project.
+This is the code that is being complemented by AAILAB in SyntheticData project.

 ## Reference